skip to main content

 Policy Document

-I. Policy Statement
+I. Policy Value Statement

 II.
 Purpose

 III.
-Definitions
+Standards

 Within the context of this policy, the following definitions apply:

-1. Expulsion – The exclusion of a student from the student’s regular school program for 45 school days or longer as determined by the Superintendent/Designee.
+1. Expulsion – The exclusion of a student from the student’s regular school program for 45 school days or longer as determined by the Superintendent/designee.

 2. Firearm – Any weapon (including a starter gun) which is designed to, or may readily be converted to, expel a projectile by the action of an explosive.
 This includes: